Product Description

 A: The MU 13825-1C assembly mounts on the fork tip and provides load wheel support.
 It enables smooth forward and lateral movement of the fork across floor surfaces while distributing weight and supporting directional control.

-Q: Which Multiton models does the MU 13825-1C fit?
+Q: Which Multiton models is the MU 13825-1C compatible with?

-Q: Should I choose the MU 13825-1A nylon roller or MU 13825-1C steel roller?
+Q: What is the difference between the MU 13825-1A nylon roller and MU 13825-1C steel roller?

 A: Choose the nylon MU 13825-1A for smooth warehouse floors and quieter operation.
 Choose the steel MU 13825-1C for rough surfaces, high-frequency use, or heavy sustained loads.
 Steel is more durable in demanding conditions but produces more noise and friction.